adsanderson/adamsanderson-blog/src/posts/2023-05-29-bring-rss-back.md

         <published>${new Date(post.publishDate).toISOString()}</published>
         <content type="html"><![CDATA[${post.content}]]></content>
       </entry>`
-  ).join('\n')}
-  </feed>`
+	)
+	.join('\n')}
+  </feed>`;
 ```

 Using a similar mechanism to the blog post page, to convert my markdown blogposts to html.
 I tested this and it all worked.
 Confidently I pushed this to production expecting a working feed.

 ### First issue: When to build a feed